 Follow these four steps:

 - Check your credit score and credit reports: Ensure everything on your report is accurate and that your score is in good shape.
-Most lenders require borrowers have at least a 620 credit score and no recent delinquencies.
+Most lenders require borrowers to have at least a 620 credit score and no recent delinquencies.
 Consider a credit counseling firm if you need help making improvements.

 - Know your financing options: You’re already on the right track by reading this article.
 Research your options and identify those that will be best for you.